AdobeDocs/marketo.en/help/marketo/product-docs/mobile-marketing/vibes-sms-messages/sms-reporting-2.md

 ---
 # SMS Reporting {#sms-reporting}

-The SMS Message Dashboard provides useful reporting analytics on your messages.
+The SMS Message Dashboard provides useful analytics on your messages.

 ## Access the Dashboard {#access-the-dashboard}